Prussian T 7: History

+Service

 The locomotives were mainly used in heavy shunting.
-Therefore, they were mainly stationed in the industrial areas.
+Therefore, they were mainly stationed in the industrial areas, but were sometimes used in goods transport on smaller railways.
 After the First World War, among other things, three locomotives were sold to the South German Railway Company (Süddeutsche Eisenbahn-Gesellschaft, SEG), where they were designated as SEG 370–372.

 After the First World War, 27 locomotives were ceded to Poland.
-The Polish State Railways (PKP) classified them as TKh2, none of which were in service during the invasion of Poland.
+The Polish State Railways (PKP) classified them as TKh2.
+Most of these machines were taken out of service in the early 1930s and some went to industry, none of which were in service during the invasion of Poland.
+Some machines went to Belgium (1), Lithuania (2), Saarland (3) and Danzig (3).

 Some of the state railway locomotives were later taken over by Deutsche Reichsbahn; while in 1923, 137 T7s were still considered as 89 7801 to 89 7937 in the renumbering plan for regional railway locomotives of DRG; in 1925 only 68 examples were classified as the Class 89.78 series in their numbering plan.
 By 1931, however, all of these machines had been taken out of service.

 As a result of the turmoil of the war and post-war period, some machines are said to have reached Belgium and Latvia.

 Another machine came in 1930 from the nationalized Bremen Harbour Railway (Hafenbahn Bremen) as 89 7869 to the Deutsche Reichsbahn, was sold to the Kreis Oldenburger Eisenbahn AG and with this came back to the Reichsbahn in 1941.
 After the Second World War, only a few examples existed on private and works railways.

 After the SEG route of the Arnstadt-Ichtershausen Railway was taken over by the Deutsche Reichsbahn in 1949, the SEG 372 was given the number 89 6401.
 It was in service there until 1956 and was sold to the Erfurt industrial railway, where it remained until it was retired in 1967.

+The Central Administration for Secondary Railways Hermann Bachstein acquired five of these machines.
+The last of these machines were sold in 1947.
+The Bentheim Railway also acquired five of these machines.
+The German Railway Operating Company acquired two of these machines, one of which was in use at the Albtalbahn until 1953, while the second, which had also gone to the Albtalbahn, was retired in 1960 as the last T 7 in West Germany.
+The last T 7 in the GDR, a machine that had come to the Deutsche Reichsbahn (DR) in 1950 from the Arnstadt-Ichtershausen light railway, classified as 89 6401 and retired in 1957, was still in use on the Erfurt industrial railway until 1963.